pramodgiri2468/AI_Intern_Task/README.md

 To run the chatbot, use `streamlit run app.py`.
 The chatbot provides features such as PDF text extraction, embedding-based responses, and language translation support.
 The project leverages **LangChain**, **Streamlit**, **Python**, and optionally the **OpenAI API**.

-This project is licensed under the MIT License.
-Contributions and feedback are welcome! 🚀